alclary/CS-361_Erik-Microservice/microservice/README.md

 # JSON Conversion Microservice

 ## About
 This is a Python-based microservice that transforms JSON objects from a specific input format to a separate output format, as described below.
-It utilizes synchronous ZeroMQ sockets for the data transfer between the server and the client.
+It utilizes asynchronous websockets for the data transfer between the server and the client.
 Please review the _Sample Input Data_ and  _Sample Output Data_ sections below to understand the expected input and output results.
 Example calls and a UML sequence diagram are also provided to illustrate the communication flow between the server and client.
 The microservice file is named **_json_server.py_**.

 ### Dependencies:
 ```
-   import zmq        # ZeroMQ library for messaging and socket communication
+   import asyncio                         # Library providing concurrent code execution via async/await syntax
    import json                            # JSON library for wokring with JSON data
    import signal                          # Allows for python signal handling
    import sys                             # Allows for manipulation of python runtime environment
+   from websockets.server import serve    # Websockets library for python
 ```

 ### Sample Input Data: